Ultimaker/Meta/resources/jira/README.md

 A set of (Python) script to automate JIRA related tasks, reporting and/or monitoring.
 Not everything can be done in Jira, for example counting all the assigned storypoint for a particular backlog.

+## Requesting an API key
+Go to `https://id.atlassian.com/manage-profile/security/api-tokens` to request an API token you need to execute the scripts in this directory.
+The `JIRA_API_USR` key value is the e-mail address you use to sign in wiht Jira.

 ## Days In Sprint
 The `days_in_sprint.py` script records snapshots of the current lane a ticket is in for an active sprint.
 The results are writen to a csv file and appended to with every execution of the script.